Bertalan Szemere

-Bertalan Szemere (27 August 1812 – 18 January 1869) was a Hungarian poet and nationalist who became the third Prime Minister of Hungary during the short period of the Hungarian Revolution of 1848 when Hungary was independent of rule by the Austrian Empire.
+Bertalan Szemere (also referred to as Bartholomew Szemere, 27 August 1812 – 18 January 1869) was a Hungarian poet and nationalist who became the third Prime Minister of Hungary during the short period of the Hungarian Revolution of 1848 when Hungary was independent of rule by the Austrian Empire.

 Early years

-Szemere was born in Vatta into a poor noble family.
+Szemere was born in Vatta into a poor noble family, which traditionally descended from the lineage of 9th-century chieftain Huba.
 His father was Major László Szemere, his mother was Erzsébet Karove.
 Szemere studied in Miskolc, Késmárk and Sárospatak.
 He was interested in writing poems and his works were published in the periodical Felső-Magyarországi Minerva ("Upper-Hungarian Minerva").
 He was influenced by Ferenc Kölcsey and Mihály Vörösmarty.

 In the reform era

 In 1832 Szemere graduated as a jurist and started to work as an apprentice in Pressburg (now Bratislava, Slovakia) and became a member of the Parliamentary Young Members' Group and advocated liberal principles.
 After he finished his pupillage, Szemere went back to Borsod where he was elected as an honorary notary public.